Project

 Stop the interpreter from escaping error messages

-Added by mame (Yusuke Endoh) over 2 years ago.
-Updated about 2 years ago.
+Added by mame (Yusuke Endoh) almost 3 years ago.
+Updated over 2 years ago.

 Status: